You are currently viewing Utah Criminal Law Procedures

 WHAT SHOULD YOU DO IF YOU ARE ARRESTED?

 An arrest is an actual restraint of the person arrested and submitted to custody.
-However, according to Utah law, the person being arrested shall not be subjected to any more restraint than is necessary for his or her arrest and detention.[1]
+However, according to Utah law, the person being arrested cannot be subjected to any more restraint than is necessary for arrest and detention.1See Utah Code § 77-7-1

-There are a few things that are important to know if one is being arrested, such as avoiding self-incrimination and invoking one’s Fifth Amendment right to remain silent when appropriate.
+A few things are important to know if one is being arrested, such as avoiding self-incrimination and invoking one’s Fifth Amendment right to remain silent when appropriate.

 WHAT IS INVOKING THE FIFTH?

-A phrase almost everyone is familiar with is, “You have the right to remain silent.”
-This means that any person has the right to not speak with the police, because anything the person says could incriminate the person and be used against them.
+Almost everyone knows the phrase: “You have the right to remain silent.”
+This means that any person has the right not to speak with the police because anything the person says could incriminate the person and be used against them.

 WHAT DOES SELF-INCRIMINATION MEAN?

-Self-incrimination is the act of implicating oneself in a crime or exposing oneself to criminal prosecution.[4]
+Self-incrimination is implicating oneself in a crime or exposing oneself to criminal prosecution.4See Wex Definitions Team, Self-Incrimination, https://www.law.cornell.edu/wex/self-incrimination (last updated June 2022)

-An example of self-incrimination would be if an officer asks, “Do you know why I pulled you over?” and the person responds by saying, “I might have been going a little over the speed limit.”
-In this example, the person self-incriminated themselves by admitting to a crime—speeding.
+An example of self-incrimination would be when an officer asks, “Do you know why I pulled you over?” and the person responds, “I might have been going a little over the speed limit.”
+In this example, the person self-incriminated by admitting to a crime—speeding.

 OTHER IMPORTANT THINGS TO CONSIDER